cocos/cocos-docs/en/animation/animation-event.md

 # Adding Animation Events

-Animation clips can be better enriched by calling **animation event** functions on the specified frame of the animation timeline.
-After adding **event frame** to a frame of the animation timeline, the animation system will match the corresponding function method in the root node of the animation with the name of the trigger function set in the event frame and execute it when the animation reaches that frame.
+Animation clips can be better enriched by calling **Animation Event** functions on the specified frame of the animation timeline.
+After adding **event frames** to a frame of the animation timeline, the animation system will match the corresponding function method in the root node of the animation with the name of the trigger function set in the event frame and execute it when the animation reaches that frame.

-To add animation events via script, please refer to [Frame Event](animation-component.md#frame-event) for more details.
+To add Animation Events via scripts, please refer to the [Frame Event](animation-component.md#frame-event) documentation for more details.

 ## Adding event frames